Appearance

 Rounded

-option controls how much border radius is applied to the tags for the selected items in the widget.
-The structure of the class is k-rounded-{size}
+The rounded option controls how much border radius is applied to the tags for the selected items in the component.
+The structure of the class is k-rounded-{size}.

 <input id="combobox" />